Vítězslava Kaprálová: Life and career

 Despite her untimely death, which may have been caused by typhoid fever, in Montpellier, France at the age of 25, Kaprálová created an impressive body of work.
 Her music was admired by Rafael Kubelík, who premiered her orchestral song Waving Farewell and also conducted her other orchestral works.
 Among the many interpreters of her piano music was pianist Rudolf Firkušný, for whom Kaprálová composed her best known piano work Dubnová preludia (April Preludes).
 In 1946, in appreciation of her distinctive contribution, the foremost academic institution in the country—the Czech Academy of Sciences and the Arts - awarded Kaprálová membership in memoriam.
 By 1948 this honour was bestowed on only 10 women, out of 648 members of the Academy.

-The only English language monograph on the composer was published in 2011 by Lexington Books in the United States.
-The book also includes an annotated catalog of her works.
+The first English monograph on the composer was published in 2011 in the United States by Lexington Books, an imprint of Rowman & Littlefield.
+An English biography of Kaprálová followed in 2026, published by Nakladatelství Klíč in the Czech Republic.

 Kaprálová was "Composer of the Week" on BBC Radio 3 from Monday 12 October to Friday 16 October 2015, a set of five one-hour programs playing her music and discussing her life.

 In 2021, Kaprálová was among the 58 personalities featured by the exhibition Portraits de France, organized under the auspices of Emmanuel Macron in Paris, from December 1, 2021 to February 14, 2022.
 The 29 women and 29 men made the final cut from the original 318 nominees to be commemorated and celebrated for their contribution to the "national narrative of France."